TomQunChao/logix/book/src/languages.md

 ## `languages.toml` files

-There are three possible locations for a `languages.toml` file:
+There are several possible locations for a `languages.toml` file, merged together from lowest to highest priority:

 1. In the Helix source code, which lives in the
    [Helix repository](https://github.com/helix-editor/helix/blob/master/languages.toml).
    It provides the default configurations for languages and language servers.

 2. In your [configuration directory](./configuration.md).
 This overrides values from the built-in language configuration.
+When multiple config directories are in use (`--config-dir`, `HELIX_CONFIG_DIR` and the system default), each one may contain a `languages.toml` and they are merged in turn.
 For example, to disable auto-formatting for Rust:

    ```toml
    # in <config_dir>/helix/languages.toml